-It’s important to remember that your driving habits have more of an affect on your premiums than the fact of using your car for work.
-However, if you want to reduce the cost of a business car insurance policy further, then there are a number of things to consider:
+It's important to remember that your driving habits have more of an affect on your premiums than the fact of using your car for work.
+However, if you want to reduce the cost of a business vehicle insurance policy further, then there are a number of things to consider:

 - Make sure you choose a suitable policy – there is no point taking out comprehensive cover if you will just be driving to the occasional client meeting.
 It is likely you will be over insuring yourself.

 - Excess - check whether increasing your voluntary excess will reduce your premium.
 However, remember to keep it at a level you can afford.

 - Security - making sure your car is secure when it is parked at home and at work will help to reduce your insurance premium.